Mont d'Ambin Base Tunnel: History

-The approach routes are less advanced; planning is under way on the French side, but on the Italian side the proposed route has had fierce controversy, particularly in the Susa Valley the location of the Eastern portal, with a No TAV (no to high speed rail) movement.
+The approach routes are less advanced; planning is under way on the French side, but on the Italian side the proposed route has had fierce controversy, particularly in the Susa Valley the location of the Eastern portal, with a No TAV (no to high-speed rail) movement.
 The 2016 approval legislation could require extension of the tunnel by 5 km to reduce the impact on the local landscape.

 Characteristics

 The Mont d'Ambin Base Tunnel is the principal engineering challenge of the in-development Turin–Lyon high-speed railway.
 During 2019, it was stated that the tunnel's construction phase had been projected to take approximately ten years to complete.

 Opposition to the project is mostly organised under the loose banner of the No TAV movement.
 As a result of protests against the original alignment of the tunnel in the Susa valley, it was decided to increase its length from 52 to 57.5 km.
 Upon opening, the tunnel will be the longest rail tunnel in the world, followed by the Gotthard Base Tunnel (57.1 km), the Brenner Base Tunnel (55 km, currently under construction), the Seikan Tunnel in Japan (53.85 km), the Channel Tunnel (50.45 km), and the Yulhyeon Tunnel in South Korea (50.3 km).

 The tunnel portals will be in Saint-Jean-de-Maurienne on the French side and Susa on the Italian side.
 The geology adjacent to the French portal is heavily composed of fractured and sheared coal-bearing schists, as revealed by test drilling, which is poorly suited for using tunnel boring machines; thus, conventional drilling and blasting has to be used for the corresponding 5 km section.

 The cost of the joint Franco-Italian section (from Saint Jean de Maurienne to Val Susa) has been estimated at 8 billion euros (in January 2018 value).
 This cost will be borne by the French and Italian governments, as well as drawing upon European Union (EU) funds.
 The EU has agreed to provide 40% of the financing, but has indicated its willingness to increase its contribution to 55%, as well as to conditionally partially fund its French accesses.
 However, a 2012 report by the French Court of Audit questioned the reliability of the estimated costs of the tunnel, as well the projected traffic volumes.

-The tunnel will be used by both freight trains and freight shuttles running at 100 km/h, as well and by higher speed passenger trains operating at 220 km/h; this design speed of slightly below the 250 km/h threshold used by the European Commission to define high-speed railways.
+The tunnel will be used by both freight trains and freight shuttles running at 100 km/h, as well as by higher speed passenger trains operating at 220 km/h; this design speed of slightly below the 250 km/h threshold used by the European Commission to define high-speed railways.
 A stated aim of the project is a modal shift from road to rail for freight traffic over the Alps, as well as more passengers travelling by train rather than airliners, both of which achieve a reduction in CO_{2} emissions.